 COMP AN

-Article 41 (> )
+Article 41 (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Internal committees

 The Board of Supervisors may establish internal committees for specific tasks attributed to it.
 The Board of Supervisors may provide for the delegation of certain clearly defined tasks and decisions to internal committees, to the Executive Board or to the Chairperson.